-Horse riding is expensive, especially when you need a new (or used) saddle.
-Not only does it need to suit your activity, it needs to fit your horse and you.
-Finding a “trifecta” can be challenging, but it isn’t impossible.
+Horseback riding is expensive, especially when you need a new (or used) saddle.
+Not only does it need to suit your activity, but it also needs to fit your horse and you.
+Finding this saddle “trifecta” can be challenging, but it isn’t impossible.

 There are many different choices when it comes to English saddle shopping, so the first thing we’ll do is break down the different types:

 - Close Contact: Also referred to as jumping saddles, close contact saddles are ideal for getting the rider into a forward-seat for jumping.
-They are very common in hunter under saddle and equitation classes (on the flat) as well.
+They are also prevalent in hunter under saddle and equitation classes (on the flat).

-- Dressage: Dressage saddles are built with a deeper seat and allow for a longer leg position.
-The rider should be centrally balanced, and is appropriate for dressage classes or recreational riding if you prefer this saddle style.
+Dressagesaddles are built with a deeper seat and allow for a longer leg position.
+The rider should be centrally balanced.
+Dressagesaddles are appropriate for dressage classes or recreational riding if you prefer this saddle style.

-There are also other areas where it’s worth it to spend the extra dollars.
-The top three things in the “Buy the Best You Can” category are:
+There are also other areas where it’s really worth spending the extra dollars.
+The top three areas in the “Buy the Best You Can” category are:

 - Your Horse: When horse shopping, be realistic about your budget and expectations.
-This is one area where it may make sense to spend the extra dollars up front.
+It may make sense to spend extra money upfront in this area.
 For example, I spent less initially on my first horse, a green-broke three-year-old.
 I paid for it in the long run—it took two full years to get to our first horse show, and I spent thousands of dollars on horse training because I wasn’t the right person to train this particular horse.
-Had I saved up more in the beginning, I could have increased my price range to buy a horse better suited to me, and my riding goals, from the beginning.
+Had I saved up more initially, I could have increased my price range to buy a horse better suited to me and my riding goals from the start.

 - Your Saddle: Your saddle connects you to your horse.
 You will spend hours in it.
 If you or your horse are uncomfortable, it will show in your performance and could cause long-term problems.
 (Think: back issues for one or both of you!)
 Human and horse chiropractors are expensive—you’ll be better off buying the best you can afford from the beginning.

-The “best” English saddle is going to be the one that fits you and your horse.
+The “best” English saddle will be the one that fits you and your horse.

 Here is a comparison chart showing some different saddle makers and basic info: